|

 two…or three…more times…

-To fully experience the Russian and Turkish Bath and it’s health benefits,
+To fully experience the Russian and Turkish Bath and it’s health

-relax; hot, cold, relax.
-Your all-day pass allows you to stay as long
+mantra: hot, cold, relax; hot, cold, relax.
+Your all-day pass allows

-as you like, so take advantage of it.
-If you’re not sure how many times
+you to stay as long as you like, so take advantage of it.
+If

-you should repeat the cycle, listen to the wisest part of you: your body.
+listen to the wisest part of you: your body.
+Honor what it’s

-Honor what it’s telling you and your experience will be perfect.
+telling you and your experience will be perfect.

 Finishing